 No. Question AWEC QF Trade Association RNW &OSEIA 23 Currently, a QF can have a LEO or executed contract, fail to achieve commercial operation, and as a practical matter not be required to pay a penalty to the utility because the utility's costs to replace the QF's power do not exceed the costs the utility would have incurred under the contract.
 Would imposing a different type of penalty for non-performance once a LEO is obtained or a contract executed be appropriate?
 Please explain.
 AWEC recommends that the Commission follow established FERC precedent on this issue by making clear that a LEO is created at the time the QF makes a binding commitment to sell its output to the utility.
 The QF Trade Associations are open to discussing whether there should be changes to the failure to achieve commercial operation penalties at this time, however, it is important to recognize that the utility is not subject to any penalties for failure to construct the interconnection by the commercial operation date and that utilities benefit when a QF is not built.
 No response at this time, but believe QFs may have insight and recommends further discussion of this question.
 24 What is required for a QF project to receive financing?
 Do not have, cannot share specific financing information.
 This is an important issues with follow up information to be provided in the proceeding at a later date.
 No comment at this time, it is an issue that would require significantly more time to explore.
 25 Assuming a two-phase process, what issues do you believe could be fast-tracked within Phase 1?
 Issues inherently intertwined.
 If Commission wants to rehash al of PURPA it may not be wise to do in two parts.
-If goal is to generally keep status quo and only modify a few elements some may be modified quickly, with some taking more time.
-No comment at this time, reiterate non- utility stakeholder constraints.
-After the workshop may have more clarity on issues sufficiently non-contested.
-26 Assuming a two-phase process, what issues do you believe need additional time for analysis? (i.e. should be addressed in Phase 2) Issues inherently intertwined.
+If goal is to generally keep status quo and only modify a few elements some may be modified quickly, with some taking more time. the workshop may 26 Assuming a two-phase process, what issues do you believe need additional time for analysis? (i.e. should be addressed in Phase 2) Issues inherently intertwined.
 If Commission wants to rehash al of PURPA it may not be wise to do in two parts.
 If goal is to generally keep status quo and only modify a few elements some may be modified quickly, with some taking more time.
-No comment at this time, reiterate non- utility stakeholder constraints.